 As you can see the bracket has slots, rather than holes, for the fixings.
 This gives you plenty of play from side to side but the really important thing is to get the bracket level.

-The more expensive brackets have a built in bubble to check the level as you fix the bracket to the wall but we never trust them and always double check with a spirit level.
+The more expensive brackets have a built in bubble, or the manufacturer supplies a mini spirit level to check the level as you fix the bracket to the wall but always double check with a spirit level.

-When the holes are drilled and the bolts are in place you are ready to tighten up on them using a suitable sized socket.
+When the holes are drilled, the wall plugs pushed in and the bolts are in place you are ready to tighten up on them using a suitable sized socket.
 The images below show you the next steps.

-Once the TV is in position on the bracket it can be slid to one side or the other and the bracket will allow you to face the tv at any number of angels.
+Once the TV is in position on the bracket it can be slid to one side or the other and the bracket will allow you to face the TV at any number of angles.